New Big Money Means BioCryst Pharmaceuticals Inc. (BCRX) Investors Could Reap Benefit

 BioCryst Pharmaceuticals Inc. (BCRX): Who are the competitors?

-The company’s main competitors (and peers) include CEL-SCI Corporation (CVM) that is trading 12.29% up over the past 12 months.
-Sarepta Therapeutics Inc. (SRPT) is -25.92% down on the 1-year trading charts.
-Short interest in the company’s stock has risen 1.84% from the last report on Dec 30, 2020 to stand at a total of 30.95 million short shares sold with a short interest ratio of 6.36.
+The company’s main competitors (and peers) include CEL-SCI Corporation (CVM) that is trading 71.83% up over the past 12 months.
+Sarepta Therapeutics Inc. (SRPT) is -23.97% down on the 1-year trading charts.
+Short interest in the company’s stock has fallen -7.24% from the last report on Jan 14, 2021 to stand at a total of 30.95 million short shares sold with a short interest ratio of 3.42.